|

 Radio (SAQ) is the last transmitter in the world preserved that generates VLF

-radio frequencies with an alternating current generator (alternator), i. e. a
+radio frequencies with an alternating current generator (alternator), i. e. a machine that nowadays is only known to produce AC

-type of transmitter is called Alexanderson Alternator (see Fig. 2 below).
+Swedish engineer, this type of transmitter is called Alexanderson Alternator

 From the late 1860s to 1930 about 1.2 million